MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex2_adaptive_protection.md

 # Lab 3 - Exercise 2 - Implement Adaptive Protection

-You are Joni Sherman, the Compliance Administrator for Contoso Ltd. Your role involves ensuring regulatory compliance and protecting sensitive information within the organization.
-Recently, Contoso Ltd. has noticed unusual browsing activities that could potentially expose sensitive data.
-To proactively address this insider risk, you will implement Microsoft Purview Insider Risk Management, focusing on identifying, analyzing, and responding to potential insider threats effectively.
+You are Joni Sherman, the Information Security Administrator for Contoso Ltd. Your role involves protecting sensitive data and responding to insider risks.
+To enhance protection, you'll enable Microsoft Purview Adaptive Protection, which dynamically adjusts data loss prevention (DLP) enforcement based on insider risk levels.

 **Tasks**:

+1. Assign an insider risk policy to Adaptive Protection
+1. Configure adaptive protection settings for your DLP policy
+1. (Optional) Configure Conditional Access with Adaptive Protection
+1. Enable Adaptive Protection

-## Task 1 – assign irm policy to adaptive protection
+## Task 1 – Assign an insider risk policy to Adaptive Protection

 1. Log into the Client 1 VM (SC-400-CL1) as the **SC-400-cl1\admin** account.